Emurasoft/emurasoft.github.io/en/dlg/customize/active_string/index.md

 Specifies an action when the specified event for the specified type is triggered.

-## Select string before action check box
+## Select string before action checkbox

 If this is checked, the active string will be selected before running the specified action.
-Some actions might require this check box set.
+Some actions might require this checkbox set.
 If **None** was selected for the **Action** drop-down list box, the active string will be simply selected without any actions.

 ## Command text box